An instance template is a resource that you can use to create virtual machine (VM) instances and managed instance groups (MIGs).

 To learn how to create an instance template, read Creating instance templates.

 When to use instance templates

-You can use instance templates any time you want to quickly create VM instances based off of a preexisting configuration.
-If you want to create a group of identical instances, you must use an instance template to create a managed instance group.
+Use instance templates any time you want to quickly create VM instances based off of a preexisting configuration.
+If you want to create a group of identical instances–a managed instance group (MIG)–you must have an instance template that the group can use.